digitalservicebund/angie/README.md

 ### Progressive Enhancement / layered approach

+> A website built following the philosophy of progressive enhancement will be usable by anyone on any device, using any browser.

 > Progressive enhancement isn’t about browsers or devices or technologies.
 It’s about crafting experiences that serve your users by giving them access to content without technological restrictions.
 Progressive enhancement doesn’t require that you provide the same experience to every user, nor does it preclude you from using the latest and greatest technologies; it simply asks that you honor your site’s purpose and respect your users by applying technologies in an intelligent way, layer upon layer, to craft an amazing experience.

 Source: Aaron Gustafson - Adaptive Web Design